Australian Renewable Energy Agency

 Grant in 2015

 Renergi is a renewable technology firm that specializes in biomass gasification for distributed power and heat generation.
-The company aims to develop and commercialize a range of renewable energy technologies, including biomass pyrolysis and refinery, which produce biochar, bio-oil, and advanced biofuels.
-Additionally, Renergi offers solutions for co-firing biomass with coal in existing coal-fired power stations.
-By integrating steel grinding balls into a rotating biomass conversion unit, Renergi seeks to lower the costs associated with bioenergy production while eliminating the reliance on waste crops.
+The company develops and commercializes various renewable energy technologies, including biomass pyrolysis and refinery processes to produce biochar, bio-oil, and advanced biofuels.
+Renergi also focuses on co-firing biomass with coal in existing coal-fired power stations.
+By utilizing innovative methods, such as incorporating steel grinding balls into a rotating biomass conversion unit, Renergi aims to reduce the cost of bioenergy and eliminate the need for waste crops, thereby enhancing the efficiency and sustainability of biomass energy production.

 Clean Energy Council